jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 version negotiated, and Outer TLVs exchanged before the TLS tunnel establishment.

-The Crypto-Binding TLV MUST be exchanged and verified before the final Result TLV exchange, regardless of whether there is an inner authentication method or not.
+The Crypto-Binding TLV MUST be exchanged and validated before any Intermediate-Result or Result TLV value is examined, regardless of whether there is an inner authentication method or not.
 It MUST be included with the Intermediate-Result TLV to perform cryptographic binding after each successful inner method in a sequence of inner methods, before proceeding with another inner method.
 If no MSK or EMSK has been generated and a Crypto-Binding TLS is required then the MSK Compound MAC field contains the MAC using keys generated according to [](#computing-compound-mac).

 The Crypto-Binding TLV is valid only if the following checks pass: